Nek5000/nekRS/doc/source/user_guide/intro.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""

 This section describes the members on the ``cds`` object, which consist of user settings as well as the passive scalar solution.
-Note that, from :ref:`Flow Solution Fields and Simulation Settings <flow_vars>`, the ``cds`` object is itself stored on the ``nrs`` flow solution object.
+Note that, from :ref:`flow_vars`, the ``cds`` object is itself stored on the ``nrs`` flow solution object.
 Many of these members are copied from the analogous variable on the ``nrs`` object.
 For instance, ``cds->fieldOffset`` is simply set equal to ``nrs->fieldOffset``.
 In a few cases, however, the names on the ``cds`` object differ